This post may contain affiliate links; see site footer for more details.

 - Not all sponsored opportunities are created equal.
 August was my most lucrative month to date with sponsored opportunities, but that’s mostly because it was hugely transitional in nature.
 I’ve shifted my own monetization model quite a bit now with transitioning to blogging full time, so this month was a combination of two methods.
 September will likely see a dip with the transition taking root, and then October will be up even higher than August.
 It’s all strategy and getting comfy and cozy with all of the crazy dynamic factors that come into play in creating sponsored content online for brands.

 - Value yourself more.
 Point blank period.
+If you’re wondering how to make money blogging, value yo’self.
 WAY too many bloggers have simply no clue how to adequately value themselves when it comes to working with brands.
 I get it – everyone and their mother is trying to get you to work for free. #BeenThereDoneThat.
 So when you price yourself where you actually should be, it will likely feel really friggin’ scary at first because it’ll be way higher than what you’re used to being paid.
 BUT.
 If it’s in line and actually fair, your whole life could change.
 Literally.
 Because when my rates became literally 10x what they were when I first started doing sponsored content of any kind, my life sure as heck changed with it.

 - STOP DOING FREE.
 DUDE.
 SERIOUSLY.
-Every single time you accept free product alone as “payment” for your hard work, hours of time, quality, and influence, you’re not only cheating yourself – you’re cheating other bloggers by lowering the industry’s standard.
+Another A to the “how to make money blogging” Q. Every single time you accept free product alone as “payment” for your hard work, hours of time, quality, and influence, you’re not only cheating yourself – you’re cheating other bloggers by lowering the industry’s standard.
 You’re making it harder for bloggers who respect themselves by not respecting yourself.
 I’ve said it before and I’ll say it again until I’m blue in the face – stop doing free.
 Stop believing the BS when companies claim to not have a marketing budget.
 Smart companies budget smartly, which means accounting for marketing.
 Of COURSE any company would take free press – but smart companies also jump at smart partnerships to make smart alignments with the right audiences.
 If you have the right audience and your own blogging smarts, you NEED to help companies capitalize on that – and that comes with a price tag.
 RELATED: Why you need to get paid to blog.